-Executor service can be scaled both vertically (scale up) and horizontally (scale out).
+You can scale the Executor service both vertically (scale up) and horizontally (scale out).

 To scale up, you should improve the processing capacity of the JVM.
 You can do this by increasing the pool-size property mentioned in the Executor Thread Configuration section (i.e., increasing the thread count).
 However, please be aware of your JVM's capacity.
 If you think it cannot handle such an additional load caused by increasing the thread count, you may want to consider improving the JVM's resources (CPU, memory, etc.).
 As an example, set the pool-size to 5 and run the above MasterMember.
 You will see that EchoTask is run as soon as it is produced.